 I have some exciting news about our organization to share with you.
-Earlier this year, the Noble Board of Trustees elected to separate the activities of The Samuel Roberts Noble Foundation, and that transition began on May 1, 2017.
+Earlier this year, the Noble Board of Trustees elected to separate the activities of Noble Foundation, and that transition began on May 1, 2017.

 The organization's research, education and consultation activities will remain with our existing entity but will continue forward with a new name: Noble Research Institute, LLC.
 The new name connects this organization to our history and founder, Lloyd Noble, as well as demonstrates our reliance on research to meet agriculture's greatest challenges.

-The philanthropic activities, including grant-making and scholarship programs, of the current organiza¬tion are being placed in a new, private foundation, which will carry the same name, The Samuel Roberts Noble Foundation.
+The philanthropic activities, including grant-making and scholarship programs, of the current organiza¬tion are being placed in a new, private foundation, which will carry the same name, Noble Foundation.

 As the Noble Research Institute, we are still a 501(c)(3) nonprofit organization, but we are transitioning from a private foundation to a new type of public charity called an agricultural research organization (ARO), which is focused on the conduct of agriculture research.

 One question I am certain you will have with this announcement is "Why does the organization want to become an ARO?"
 In short, the purpose of becoming an ARO is to allow us to do more to assist farmers, ranchers and land stewards than ever before.
 Because of this change, we will be able to expand our collaborations with industry and have options for commercialization activities, as well as branch into fundraising/development and – when appropriate – advocacy.

 You will receive additional information about the changes in the months ahead, but I want to assure you that the services we have provided to you in the past will continue uninterrupted into the future.